 According to the daughter of Hal P. Warren, his Halloween tradition was putting on the Master robe when he gave candy out.
 After her father died, her brother continued the tradition.

-John Reynolds, who played Torgo, committed suicide about a month before the film was supposed to premiere.
-He badly hurt himself while filming due to wearing the satyr leg prop backwards, but his death appears to be unrelated to the film.
+John Reynolds, who played Torgo, was usually high while filming, according to Jackey Neyman.
+He committed suicide about a month before the film was supposed to premiere.

-Jackey Neyman said in an interview that she had spent some time as a teenager and young adult looking for a copy of Manos in libraries and such, but never could find a copy.
+Jackey Neyman said in an interview that she had spent some time as a teenager and young adult looking for a copy of Manos in libraries and such, but never could find a copy.note Too bad she never checked the Video Watchdog catalog, which sold copies of it for years before the MST3K airing.
 Then, one weekend in 1993, she received a call from her father.
 Apparently, he had settled in to snooze in front of the TV with Comedy Central on, and heard some familiar music during a certain episode of Mystery Science Theater 3000.
-Elated, she called Comedy Central in New York, told them that she'd been in this movie that they'd shown, and requested that she get a copy.
-The person on the other end was absolutely floored when she identified what movie.
+Elated, Jackey called Comedy Central in New York, told them that she'd been in this movie that they'd shown, and requested that she get a copy.
+The person on the other end was absolutely floored when Jackey identified what movie.